-- Drilling for and producing oil and natural gas involve a high degree of operational and financial risk. - Our reserves and production are concentrated in a few core areas. - There is no guarantee that we will be successful in optimizing our spacing, drilling and completions techniques. - Certain of our properties are in areas that may have been partially depleted or drained by offset wells, and certain of our wells may be adversely affected by actions of other operators. - Multi-well pad drilling may result in volatility in our operating results. - The unavailability or high cost of drilling rigs, completion equipment and services, supplies and personnel could adversely affect our ability to establish and execute exploration and development plans within budget and on a timely basis. - We may be unable to acquire adequate supplies of water for our drilling and hydraulic fracturing operations or dispose of the water we use at a reasonable cost and pursuant to applicable environmental rules. - Regulatory changes could prevent our ability to continue to pool wells in accordance with our past practices.
+- Drilling for and producing oil, natural gas and NGLs is highly speculative and involves a high degree of operational and financial risk. - Our operations are subject to operational hazards and risks, and insurance against all such risks is not available to us. - Our reserves and production are concentrated in a few core areas. - There is no guarantee that we will be successful in optimizing our spacing, drilling and completions techniques. - Certain of our properties are in areas that may have been partially depleted or drained by offset wells, and certain of our wells may be adversely affected by actions of other operators. - Multi-well pad drilling may result in volatility in our operating results. - The unavailability or high cost of drilling rigs, completion equipment and services, supplies and personnel could adversely affect our ability to establish and execute exploration and development plans within budget and on a timely basis. - We may be unable to acquire adequate supplies of water for our drilling and hydraulic fracturing operations or dispose of the water we use at a reasonable cost and pursuant to applicable environmental rules. - Regulatory changes could prevent our ability to continue to pool wells in accordance with our past practices. - Midstream projects are subject to risks of construction delays and cost over-runs.

-- Midstream projects are subject to risks of construction delays and cost over-runs. - Our identified drilling locations are scheduled over several years, making them susceptible to uncertainties and lease expirations that could materially alter the occurrence or timing of their drilling. - The seismic data and other technologies we use cannot eliminate exploration risk.
+- Our identified drilling locations are scheduled over several years, making them susceptible to uncertainties and lease expirations that could materially alter the occurrence or timing of their drilling. - The seismic data and other technologies we use cannot eliminate exploration risk.